rangle/webpack-workshop-part-two/slides/src/content/3-multi-environment.md

 (Duration: 10 minutes)

-Modify the build system in exercise-3 to have a development and production build with appropriate source maps, and plugins
+Modify the build system in exercise-3 to have a development and production build (via seperate npm scripts) with appropriate source maps, plugins, and other relevant webpack config.

+Also the development build logs errors to console but production should post them to API, make API URLs configurable in webpack config.